smkell/rustboot/README.md

 rustboot
 ================================================================================
-A small kernel written in Rust.
-For a detailed overview and roadmap, [see the Wiki!](https://github.com/alexchandel/rustboot/wiki)
+A small kernel with basic functionality written in Rust.
+Currently only parts of memory management and the keyboard driver are any interesting.

 Pictures
 --------------------------------------------------------------------------------